The Super Secrets of Sharks!

 Why We Need to Protect Our Shark Friends:

 Sharks help keep everything in balance and make sure the ocean stays healthy for all the other creatures.
 But sadly, some people are hunting too many sharks.
-Why are they hunting sharks?
+Why?

 - For their fins: Sadly, some people want shark fins to make soup.